 Veterans Benefits Administration Department of Veterans Affairs Washington, D.C.
-20420 Circular 26-20-11 March 27, 2020
+20420

-Valuation Practices during COVID-19
+Valuation Practices during COVID-19 (Updated)

 1. Purpose.
 On March 13, 2020, the President of the United States declared a National Emergency due to Coronavirus Disease 2019 (COVID-19).
 Loan Guaranty (LGY) is committed to protecting Veterans, appraisers and industry stakeholders while continuing to execute our mission of delivering VA home loan benefits.
 The potential risks associated with the COVID-19 provides unique challenges in the appraisal process as VA fee panel appraisers may be required to access the interior of homes.
 The Centers for Disease Control and Prevention (CDC) has encouraged social distancing between individuals to limit community spreading of COVID-19.
-As a result, this Circular provides guidance for valuation and appraising for VA home loan purposes.